 Apichai W. Shipper is the Asia Regional Chair at the Foreign Service Institute of the U.S. Department of State and Adjunct Associate Professor in the Asian Studies Program at Georgetown University.
 His expertise is in area studies and foreign policy of East Asia and the Pacific (EAP) region, migration and citizenship, and civil society and democratization.
 He is the author of Fighting for Foreigners: Immigration and Its Impact on Japanese Democracy (Cornell University Press, 2008; paperback 2016) and numerous articles in peer-reviewed journals.
 He currently serves as an Associate Editor of Pacific Affairs and an Editorial Board Member of Critical Asian Studies.
 Prior to entering public service, he taught political science and international relations at the University of Southern California, where he received the Department of Political Science “Outstanding Teaching” award.
 He received AB degrees in Government & Asian Studies from Cornell University and a PhD in Political Science from MIT.

-Dr. Pon Souvannaseng researches the political economy of energy and infrastructure financing in the developing world and has expertise in issues of environmental governance and development finance with extensive experience in Southeast Asia and Africa.
-She currently serves as a Post-Doctoral Research Associate at the University of Manchester’s Centre for Crisis Studies & Mitigation and formerly lead research on ‘Mapping Infrastructure Finance in Myanmar and Ghana’ as part of a UKRI-funded research consortia connecting biophysical and social science research on water-energy issues.
+Pon Souvannaseng is Assistant Professor of Global Studies at Bentley University.
+She researches state and business behavior in global infrastructure competition and its social, environmental and fiscal implications.
+Her work examines the political economy of energy and infrastructure financing in the developing world and has expertise in issues of environmental governance and development finance with extensive experience in Southeast Asia and Africa.
+She is particularly interested in state-capital market interactions in the financialization of infrastructure and South-South asymmetric dependency.
+She was formerly a Post-Doctoral Research Associate at the University of Manchester’s Centre for Crisis Studies & Mitigation and led research on ‘Mapping Infrastructure Finance in Myanmar and Ghana’ as part of a UKRI-funded research consortia connecting biophysical and social science research on water-energy issues.
 She has been a Fulbright Research Scholar in Southeast Asia, a CODESRIA-CLACO-APISA South-South Laureate Award holder and APSA Asia Fellow.
 She holds a PhD from the London School of Economics & Political Science and has previously served as a researcher at the United Nations Research Institute for Social Development, ASEAN Labour Secretariat and as a Fellow in Political Economy & International Development at University College London.

 Meredith Shaw is the managing editor of Social Science Japan Journal and an associate professor at the University of Tokyo.
 Her research focuses on the cultural politics of Northeast Asia, particularly the Koreas, Japan and Mongolia.
 She has published articles in the Journal of Conflict Resolution, Global Asia, and The National Interest.
 She received a 2016 Fulbright grant to do fieldwork in South Korea and was a participant in the US-Korea NextGen Scholars Program (2018-19).
 She also manages the “North Korean Literature in English” blog.
 Previously she worked for several years as a research associate and translator at the Korean Institute for National Unification in Seoul.
 She has bachelor’s degrees in Computer Science and East Asian Studies from Brown University, an MA in International Relations from Ritsumeikan University in Kyoto, Japan, and a PhD in Political Science and International Relations from the University of Southern California.